ledger/ledger/README.md

 `replace_invalid` does not perform in-place replacement of invalid sequences.
 Rather, it produces a copy of the original string with the invalid sequences replaced with a replacement marker.
 Therefore, `out` must not be in the `[start, end]` range.

-If `end` does not point to the past-of-end of a UTF-8 sequence, a `utf8::not_enough_room` exception is thrown.

 #### utf8::starts_with_bom

 Available in version 2.3 and later.
 Relaces deprecated `is_bom()` function.